Educational Equity Through Changemaking

 Changemaking Is a Mindset

-Changemaking is a mindset and an approach to life that addresses today’s pressing challenges and injustices through the application of four key abilities: empathy, teamwork, collaborative leadership, and creative problem-solving.
+Changemaking is a mindset and an approach to life that addresses today’s pressing challenges and injustices through the application of four key abilities: conscious empathy, teamwork, changemaking leadership, and changemaking action.
 They can also play out by making a positive difference, noticing injustices and inefficiencies, and taking the initiative to address them.
 Changemaking projects can be far-reaching and complex, like building a powerful social movement.
 Changemaking can also be local and focused, like reducing food waste in your school cafeteria.

-Time for Change is founded on the understanding that a world of accelerated change requires everyone, regardless of geography, race, or socio-economic background to adapt to and create change for the common good.
+Time for Change: Dream, Act, Change Our World is founded on the understanding that a world of accelerated change requires everyone, regardless of geography, race, or socio-economic background to adapt to and create change for the common good.
 The initiative will address the opportunity and resource gap that limits many young people from low-income and historically excluded communities from solving the problems they care about.

 “Our vision is a world in which all young people, particularly those from low-income and historically excluded communities, grow up with the support and resources to thrive as lifelong, dynamic changemakers, equipped to solve problems large and small in their families, communities, and beyond,” said Kyle Zimmer, President, CEO, Co-founder of First Book, and a Senior Ashoka Fellow.
 “Thanks to this partnership with Audemars Piguet and Ashoka, we can bring this vision to life.”

-A changemaker is someone who takes creative action to solve social problems through empathy, teamwork, collaborative leadership, and creative problem-solving.
-The initiative will convey the importance, elements, and values of changemaking to First Book’s Network of more than 525,000 educators before presenting these concepts to young people ages xx – xx.
+The initiative will convey the importance, elements, and values of changemaking to First Book’s Network of more than 525,000 educators before presenting these concepts to young people.

 Ashoka knows that all young people can see a need, have a dream, build a team, and change their world.
 And that it is this experience that gives them the superpower to be givers — i.e., to have a good life.
 In a world now defined by change, not repetition, ethics requires that everyone have this, life-giving power to give, i.e., to be a changemaker.